hdtf-owf/hdtf_docs/docs/documentation/Shaders/PBR/PBR_Parameters.md

  - PBR for Brushes
  - PBR_MODEL for models
- - Use any of $BaseTexture2, $MRAOTexture2, $BumpMap2....
- etc. to use Blended Materials ( Displacement Shader )
+ - Use $BaseTexture2, $MRAOTexture2, $BumpMap2.... for Blended Materials ( Displacements )

  **IMPORTANT**

  Having your material inside materials/models/ folder will automatically force $Model flag and thus PBR_MODEL

 ## Features for Models